-How much does a money transmitter bond cost in North Carolina?
+How much does a North Carolina money transmitter surety bond cost?

 In order to legally conduct business in North Carolina, money transmitters must post a surety bond.
 North Carolina’s Office of the Commissioner of Banks requires bond coverage in the amount of at least $150,000.
 However, the exact bond amount is based upon the volume of money transmitted over the past 12 months, not to exceed $250,000.
 The exact bond amounts are as follows: